Deniablesummer/school-work/Operating Systems/Assignment 1/P1/Readme.txt

 	*Using fork and execvp()
 	* http://www.csl.mtu.edu/cs4411.ck/www/NOTES/process/fork/exec.html

-	parse() was not written by me, and has not been modified from it's orginal sourse located below: http://www.csl.mtu.edu/cs4411.ck/www/NOTES/process/fork/exec.html
+	parse() was not written by me, and has not been modified from it's orginal source located below: http://www.csl.mtu.edu/cs4411.ck/www/NOTES/process/fork/exec.html

 END OF README